Blogs

 wave

-The Hague, home to the ICC, is now the center of international attention.
-Duterte, potentially the first Asian former head of state to be tried by the ICC, faces serious allegations of overseeing the deaths of thousands during his anti-drug campaign.
-His transfer to the ICC's detention unit in Scheveningen signals the commencement of proceedings, with an initial appearance before judges to verify charges and outline legal rights.
-The ICC will determine the next steps, potentially leading to a full trial.
+The Hague, home to the ICC, is suddenly the world's focus.
+Duterte could be the first former Asian head of state to face trial at the ICC.
+His transfer to the detention unit in Scheveningen means things are moving forward.
+He’ll have an initial appearance before judges to verify the charges and go over his legal rights.
+After that, the ICC will decide the next steps, possibly leading to a full-blown trial.

 FAQ